Bond of Brothers

-Wes seemed satisfied with the trade off.
+Wes seemed satisfied with the trade-off.
 He put his pizza plate on the lid of the box, wheeling for his room.
-Mitch sulked all the way to the kitchen, opening drawers one after the other.
+Mitch sulked to the kitchen, opening drawers one after the other.
 Things had moved since the last time he used the kitchen.
-He saw the glass flasks and tubes along with a cast iron crucible in the counter, guessing they were for making whatever medicine his friend cooked up.
+He saw the glass flasks and tubes along with a cast-iron crucible in the counter, guessing they were for making whatever medicine his friend cooked up.
 He smiled slightly.
 For two years, Wes had been doing what he loved most: chemistry.
 Mary had made that happen.
 What a lady to transform his old friend so much…

 “You never did tell me what Mary means to you,” the cook said with a solemn voice.
 “You ever gonna tell me, or is that just another secret?”